HVAC Licensing

 Getting a Texas HVAC license informs customers about your proficient skill level.
 They can feel confident when hiring you.

 Getting a Texas HVAC license is affordable.
-You can choose to pay for test prep, but it’s not required.
-The only cost is the $115 fee for the licensing exam.
-If you do not pass, you can take it again for the same cost.
+You can opt to pay for test prep, but it’s not required.
+The licensing and registration fees are as follows:

 How to get an HVAC license in Texas